Phillip-Healy/the-build-lab/README.md

 - silly showcase SVG squiggle effect on index page: https://css-tricks.com/having-fun-with-link-hover-effects/

+- Stripe code that finally worked modified from: https://justdjango.com/blog/django-stripe-payments-tutorial

 ### Media
 - Page logo designed and created by me on https://sketch.io/sketchpad/
 - Schema created by me on https://creately.com/
+- images for cards/boxes taken from https://boardgamegeek.com

 ### Acknowledgements
 Thank you to my wife and friends who tested the site during development.
-Thank you to Colin from code institute student care who supported me and fought in my side to get an extension when my ADHD diagnosis came through.
+Thank you to Colin from code institute student care who supported me and fought on my side to get an extension when my ADHD diagnosis came through.